aesy/xpanda/docs/COMPARISON.md

 # Comparison

-This document lists which patterns from other programs that are supported/unsupported by xpanda.
+This document lists which patterns from other programs that are supported/unsupported by `Xpanda`.

-## Envsubst
+## GNU envsubst

 | Pattern    | Description                                                |        Status |
 |------------|:-----------------------------------------------------------|--------------:|
 | `$param`   | `$param` if set, else empty                                |     SUPPORTED |
 | `${param}` | `$param` if set and non-empty, else empty                  |     SUPPORTED |

-## Bash
+## POSIX shell & bash

 | Pattern                  | Description                                                |        Status |
 |--------------------------|:-----------------------------------------------------------|--------------:|